 Instructor Resources for Respondus LockDown Browser and Monitor

-Check out the Introduction to Lockdown Browser and Monitor in Blackboard: Quick Start Guide and faculty live webinars schedule.
+Check out the Introduction to Lockdown Browser and Monitor in Canvas: Quick Start Guide, faculty live webinars schedule, or watch a recording a previous workshop.
 For additional instructor resources, visit the Instructor Resources page on the Respondus website.